Administrative Assistant

 Don't

-Objective: I am a hard-working individual looking for an Administrative Assistant position where I can learn new things and advance my career.
+Objective: I am a hard-working person looking for an administrative assistant job where I can learn new things and grow my career.

 Do